-₩ W
+₩ WARNING

-To obtain maximum protection in the event of an accident, the driver and all passengers in the vehicle should always wear seatbelts when the vehicle is moving.
+- To obtain maximum protection in the event of an accident, the driver and all passengers in the vehicle should always wear seatbelts when the vehicle is moving.
 The SRS airbag is designed only to be a supplement to the primary protection provided by the seatbelt.
 It does not eliminate the need to fasten seatbelts.
 In combination with the seatbelts, it offers the best combined protection in case of a serious accident.

-Not wearing a seatbelt increases the chance of severe injury or death in a crash even when the vehicle has the SRS airbag.

-For instructions and precautions concerning the seatbelt system, refer to "Seatbelts" #1-12.
+Not wearing a seatbelt increases the chance of severe injury or death in a crash even when the vehicle has the SRS airbag. - The SRS side airbag and SRS curtain airbag are designed only to be a supplement to the primary protection provided by the seatbelt.
+They do not eliminate the need to fasten seatbelts.
+It is also important to wear your seatbelt refer to "Seatbelts" @1-14.